EGYPT – Northeast & Sinai

 Historically, the area was inhabited by two different Bedouin tribes.
 Since the Six Day War when Israel captured the area, Nuweiba Town sprung up just 1.5 km (1 mi) south of Tarabeen, under the Israeli name, Neviot.
 After the departure of the Israelis, the town expanded and Nuweiba Port, some 7 km (4 mi) to the south, was established and developed, with several car ferries now running every day to Aqaba in Jordan by the Arab Bridge Maritime company, and with a small town growing up around itself.

-Nuweiba castle (or Newibah castle), built on top of the remains of a still older castle in 1893, has been proposed as a UNESCO World Heritage site.
+Nuweiba Castle (or Newibah Castle), built on top of the remains of a still older castle in 1893, has been proposed as a UNESCO World Heritage site.

-An important touristic destination that is much cheaper than other resorts in Sinai like Sharm El Sheikh or Taba.
+An important tourist destination that is much cheaper than other resorts in Sinai like Sharm El Sheikh or Taba.
 The town is also different than any other city in Sinai because of the Bedioun dwellings that are still living in the city giving it a unique atmosphere because of the special habits and lives of the Sinai Bedouins.
 The lifestyle which a huge number of Egyptians and tourists love to enjoy their time in.

-Rent a four by four car to the desert
+Rent a four-by-four car to the desert

 The An-Nakhl fortress, a stage on the pilgrimage route to Mecca (28/07/2003).
 The Fortress of an-Nekhel is a Ksar (castle) located in the Nekhel Municipality.
 It holds a strategic location at the exact center of the peninsula.
 Excavations at the site have revealed remains dating from Ancient Egypt.
 It has historically been an important stop and staging ground for Muslim pilgrims undertaking the Hajj or Umra, holy Muslim pilgrimages.

 Mamluk era.
 A fortress was built on the site.
-A group of Christian pilgrims (including Felix Fabri) in 1483 recorded that there was a great well at an-Nekhel which was called the “Well of the Sultan” because during the pilgrimage season the Sultan employed a man with two camels to draw water all day for the pilgrims.
-The Frenchmen were on their way to Saint Catherine’s Monastery and avoided the well due to uncertainty of the reception they might receive.
+A group of Christian pilgrims (including Felix Fabri) in 1483 recorded that there was a great well at an-Nekhel which was called the “Well of the Sultan” because during the pilgrimage season, the Sultan employed a man with two camels to draw water all day for the pilgrims.
+The Frenchmen were on their way to Saint Catherine’s Monastery and avoided the well due to the uncertainty of the reception they might receive.

 Ottoman era.
 The existing fortress was built by Sultan Selim in the sixteenth century, following his invasion of Egypt in 1517.
 “Moorish” soldiers were stationed to protect the pilgrims who came from Egypt, Morocco, Algiers, and Spain.